 At Paddington, we strive to attract and retain exceptional early childhood teachers.
 Our classroom teachers are degreed and licensed in early childhood education.
-Over 50% of our faculty members have completed the Stanley Teacher Prep Program and were interns at Paddington Station.
-Among the teaching faculty members at Paddington Station Preschool, one has an AA degree, eleven have a Bachelor’s degree (BA, BS, or BFA) – and four of these eleven are pursuing their Master’s degree, twelve hold a Master’s degree and we have two PhDs.
+Over 50% of our faculty members have completed the Stanley Teacher Prep Program (now called the Boettcher Teacher Residency Program) and were interns at Paddington Station.
+Among the teaching faculty members at Paddington Station Preschool, one has an AA degree, nine have a Bachelor’s degree, eleven hold a Master’s degree and we have two PhDs on staff.
 At Paddington Station learning is viewed as a continuous on-going process for students, parents/guardians and teachers.
 As such, we highly value professional development and our team members participate in numerous and varied continuing education opportunities each year.
 Click on the titles below for expanded content on each learning experience (listed by date from newest to oldest):

 Social-Emotional Screening and Assessment Training